 The journal is used Committee on Publication Ethics (COPE) guidelines for more complex situations.
 Several flowcharts have been designed by COPE to help editors follow COPE’s Core Practices and implement its advice when faced with cases of suspected misconduct (click here to find the COPE guidelines).

-6- Fee of publication
+6- Fee for publication

 7- CC BY license

 Journal of Environmental Treatment Techniques follows the CC BY license.
 This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the most accommodating of licenses offered.
+This is the most accommodating of the licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

 8- The journal review process

 Journal of Environmental Treatment Techniques (JETT) possesses an online submission system (OSS) through which authors must submit their manuscripts.
 All the manuscripts' reviews can be easily processed using this OSS.
-The manuscripts go through a single-blind peer-review which it means the reviewers are aware of the identity of the authors, but authors are unaware of the identity of reviewers.
+The manuscripts go through a single-blind peer review which it means the reviewers are aware of the identity of the authors, but the authors are unaware of the identity of the reviewers.
 There are at least 30 or more reviewers for the total number of articles in each issue.
 Once we receive a manuscript, the titles of submitted manuscripts are evaluated by the editor-in-chief.
 In this stage, the manuscripts which are beyond the scope of JETT are rejected by the editor-in-chief.
-Then, an appropriate editor is assigned for each manuscript by editor-in-chief depending on its field.
+Then, an appropriate editor is assigned for each manuscript by the editor-in-chief depending on its field.
 The assigned editor is usually one of the JETT editorial board members.
 Next, at least four reviewers are invited by the assigned editor to review the manuscript.
 The list of the JETT reviewer team is available on the journal website.
 We usually expect to receive the reviewers' comments within one month.
 However, in many cases, the reviewers need more time to evaluate the manuscript.
 The typical time period required to complete the review process for a manuscript is 8 weeks.
 Upon receiving the reviewers' comments, the assigned editor decides on the manuscript status which can be either accepted with minor revisions, accepted with major revisions, or rejected.
-Based on the reviewers’ comments, the journal editor-in-chief arrives at the final decision, and they will be accessible for the manuscript corresponding author via OSS.
-There is a possibility that the journal editor-in-chief has the manuscript to be double-checked by another editor to ensure the right decision.
+Based on the reviewers’ comments, the journal editor-in-chief arrives at the final decision, and they will be accessible to the manuscript's corresponding author via OSS.
+There is a possibility that the journal editor-in-chief has the manuscript be double-checked by another editor to ensure the right decision.
 In the case of accepting a manuscript with a revision, the authors must revise the manuscript and submit its revised version via the journal OSS.
 The revised version of the manuscript can be seen by the reviewers through the OSS.
 Finally, the accepted manuscripts are made online by the journal production team.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.